- When can I go on exchange?

 - Ontario Universities International (OJS, ORA, OBW, ORA): You will be notified by mid-February if you have been accepted to the Carleton University Exchange Program.
 Your Ontario Universities International results (including the OUI partner to which you will be nominated) will be available in March/April.

 - Killam Fellowships Program: You will be notified by mid-February if you have been accepted to the Carleton University Exchange Program.
 The results of your Killam Fellowships application will be available in early April.

 - What happens after I have been accepted to go on exchange?

-- Apply to your host institution and wait to receive your official letter of acceptance from that institution.
+- After you have been nominated to the host institution, you must complete their application and wait to receive your official letter of acceptance.
 Application instructions will be forwarded directly by the partner institution or by the ISSO after nomination.
 Note: Students going out in the Winter term will receive application instructions in the early fall.